 There are various benefits of creating shortcuts to your Google Chrome.
 Let us discuss them briefly.

-- There are less chances of forgetting your shortcuts when you are the one to customize it.
+• There are fewer chances of forgetting your shortcuts when you are the one to customize it.

 How to create Google Chrome Shortcuts?